 Where h = Planck's constant and v = frequency of radiation emitted or absorbed.

-In the following section we will define the radius of orbits around the nucleus (Bohr's orbits), the velocity and energy of an electron in various orbits around the nucleus.
+Here, we shall discuss the concept of Bohr’s orbits by defining the radius of orbits around the nucleus and the velocity and energy of an electron in various orbits around the nucleus.

 rn : radius of nth orbit